aaref5720/Greenhouse-Drone-Flight-Controller/README.md

 - Implement support for the HMC5883L magnetometer.
 - Integrate the optical flow sensor (ADNS3080) into the system.
 - Incorporate support for the Bluetooth module for wireless communication.
-- Develop a mobile application for calibrating the accelerometer and magnetometer.
+- Develop a mobile application for calibrating the accelerometer and magnetometer and tuning PID values.

 ## Contributors